2024-2025 Catalog

 Credit received through CLEP is not necessarily transferable to other colleges and universities.

-SUBJECT EXAMINATION REQUIRED SCRORE CREDITS GRANTED BERGEN CURSE CREDIT
+SUBJECT EXAMINATION REQUIRED SCORE CREDITS GRANTED BERGEN COURSE CREDIT

 Financial Accounting 50 3 ACC-110